qrst07/cloudmc-standard-kb/en/basic-concepts/environments-to-organize-workloads-and-users.md

 ### Environments overview

-CloudMC provides a powerful mechanism, **environments**, to segregate workloads and resources and to control who gets access to those.
+CloudMC provides a powerful mechanism, **environments**, to segregate workloads and resources, and to control who gets access to those.
 Example use-cases of this concept include creating distinct environments to isolate production workloads from development systems, or establishing project-specific [sandboxes](https://en.wikipedia.org/wiki/Sandbox_%28computer_security%29).

 An environment belongs to an organization, is associated with a specific service (e.g. Compute or Object Storage), and is comprised of a set of users who have visibility on a pool of shared resources, such as instances, storage, etc.